The One Rule of Effective Fascial Release, And Why Massage Doesn’t ‘Release’ Fascia

 Get the fascia to change itself and your results will be powerful – and they will LAST.

 The compression holds a piece of the fascial system in place while the active movement engages the very fascia you’re trying to change, recruiting it to change itself.
-Whatever is doing the compressing is nothing more than a tool being used by the insides of your body – whether that’s my feet (if you’re a client of mine) a foam roller, lacrosse ball etc.
+Whatever is doing the compressing is merely a tool being used by the insides of your body – whether that’s my feet (if you’re a client of mine) a foam roller, lacrosse ball and sometimes hands in the case of skilled massage therapists etc.

 When we do this we’re engaging ALL systems of the body at once – the brain and nervous system, muscle and fascia, even bones and of course the mental willpower to see it through!
 Because this work is NOT always pleasant or easy.

-While most modalities attempt to manipulate and force fascia and muscle to change by applying force from the outside, truly powerful and long lasting relief is achieved from the inside out.
+While most modalities attempt to manipulate and force fascia and muscle to change by applying force from the outside and then digging in or trying to change it, truly powerful and long lasting relief is achieved from the inside out.

 Think about that for a moment…